Poldark: Jeremy Poldark

 Jeremy Poldark is the second child of Ross and Demelza Poldark, he features heavily in the later books, having interests in his fathers's mines and in early forms of cars.
 He falls in love with a local noblewoman, Cuby Trevanion, who continuously rejects him as she is expected to marry into a richer family, but eventually she realises she loves him and they run away together.
 Jeremy and Cuby then go to France where he fights in the army and then dies at Waterloo, leaving Cuby devastated and a pregnant widow.

 Valentine Warleggan

-The son of Elizabeth Warleggan (née Chynoweth & Poldark) and George Warleggan, although it is later acknowledged that he is likely the illegitimate son of Elizabeth and Ross Poldark when he had assaulted her upon their argument over her engagement to George.
+The son of Elizabeth Warleggan (née Chynoweth and Poldark) and George Warleggan, although it is later acknowledged that he is likely the illegitimate son of Elizabeth and Ross Poldark when he had assaulted her upon their argument over her engagement to George.
 In the later novels he goes about drinking and gambling and being an all round rather bad influence especially on Andrew Blamey (the son of Verity Blamey (née Poldark) and Andrew Blamey).
 He also marries a rich widow (Selina Pope) and has many secret affairs.
 He does eventually ask Ross if he is his father, but gets no direct answer from him.
 However, Valentine is clever enough to deduce some things, but things continue as before.
 He ultimately dies in a fire trying to save his chimpanzee companion.